 Introduction

-Changes to the IBIS-ISS specification are proposed using ISS Issue Resolution Documents (ISSIRDs).
+Changes to the IBIS-ISS specification are proposed using IBIS-ISS Issue Resolution Documents (ISSIRDs).
 Each ISSIRD will be assigned a number by the IBIS Chair.
 Revisions to submitted ISSIRDs may be submitted by the authors.
 Revised ISSIRDs will have the revision sequence added to the ISSIRD number, with a dot separator.

 ISSIRDs must be approved by a vote of the IBIS Open Forum members, following the rules of the IBIS Policies and Procedures.
 ISSIRDs failing to pass a vote are considered permanently rejected unless the vote is tabled.
 Incorporation of approved ISSIRDs into an IBIS-ISS specification release is voted separately, as each IBIS-ISS release is considered.